Raid on Chambersburg: October 10, 1862

 By dark, at around 7:00 p.m., in a steady rain, the Confederates reached Chambersburg with the many horses and much fresh food and supplies that they had picked up already.
 Town officials sent an alarm to Governor Andrew Curtin, who passed the message on to United States Secretary of War Edwin M. Stanton just before the Confederates cut the telegraph wires.
 After Stuart demanded and received surrender of the town, he appointed Wade Hampton as its "military governor."
 Stuart and his staff took time to sign the register at the Franklin Hotel.
-Stuart's men enslaved eight "young colored men and boys," and took as many arms, ammunition, and military clothing as they could carry from a local warehouse and destroyed the rest.
+Stuart's men took as many arms, ammunition, and military clothing as they could carry from a local warehouse and destroyed the rest.

 Stuart tried to take the money from the town's bank but a banker had removed the funds before Stuart's arrival.
 Stuart sent a party to destroy the Cumberland Valley Railroad bridge over Conococheague Creek, sometimes referred to as the Conococheague River, but the men could not find a way to destroy the bridge.
 Historian Jeffry Wert says that the Confederate patrol under Captain Thomas Whitehead sent to destroy the bridge in the pouring rain actually never reached the bridge.
 Relying on a false response from local citizens who told the raiders that the bridge was made of iron, they turned back.
 Historian Edward G. Longacre also wrote that the raiders did not reach the bridge, which they mistakenly believed to be almost entirely built of wrought iron.
-In fact, Wert states that the bridge was wooden and subsequently was destroyed during the Gettysburg Campaign.
+In fact, Wert states that the bridge was wooden and subsequently was destroyed during the Gettysburg campaign.
 The Confederates were able to capture and parole 280 sick and wounded Union soldiers convalescing in the town.
 They set ablaze the Chambersburg railroad depot, loaded trains, machine shops and warehouses with military supplies.

 After he heard of Stuart's movement, Major General Halleck ordered Major General McClellan to close all roads back to Virginia and to be sure none of the Confederates could return.
 McClellan sent out his cavalry and sent infantry to guard the river crossings, assuring Halleck that Stuart would not escape.
 However, McClellan had sent much of his cavalry to western Maryland because of pleas from local commanders for help against Confederate raiders and a diversionary movement toward Cumberland, Maryland by a Confederate detachment from Lee's army.
 Also, McClellan's response was both slow and erratic, leaving little time or opportunity for his men to catch up with Stuart.
 Ultimately Stuart evaded or outran all of the forces McClellan sent after him or to guard the river crossings.